SheetalMaurya/MvvmCross-Wiki/ViewModel--to-ViewModel-navigation.md

 These apps are generally 'Page'-based - that is they generally involve User-Interfaces which show a single 'Page' at a time and which often involve the user experience moving 'forwards' and 'backwards' through the application workflow.

 There are variations on this, especially for `Tab`bed or `Pivot`ing user interfaces; for `Dialog`s; and for `Split` displays.
-For using these alternatives, see TODO-SETUP-LINK-TO-PRESENTERS.
+For using these alternatives, see http://slodge.blogspot.co.uk/2013/06/presenter-roundup.html.

 ##The initial navigation